kpet/clvk/README.md

 * `CLVK_SKIP_SPIRV_CAPABILITY_CHECK` to avoid checking whether the Vulkan device supports all of the SPIR-V capabilities declared by each SPIR-V module.

+* `CLVK_MAX_BATCH_SIZE` to control the maximum number of commands that can be recorded in a single command buffer.